Retail in the Republic of Ireland

-In the Republic of Ireland, the retail sector provides one of the largest sources of employment in the economy, representing over 12% of the workforce.
+In Ireland, the retail sector provides one of the largest sources of employment in the economy, representing over 12% of the workforce.
 As of 2017, approximately 40,000 wholesale and retail businesses employed almost 280,000 people in Ireland, with the Department of Enterprise, Trade and Employment reporting that 90% of these businesses were Irish-owned.

 As of 2017, the retail market was worth €40 billion annually, with the supermarket sector reportedly comprising €9 billion of this figure.
 For the same period, €5 billion was spent by Irish consumers with online retailers - €3 billion of this going to non-Irish sites.

 Supermarkets

-The Republic of Ireland has a number of supermarket chains.
-SuperValu, with 223 stores, has (as of May 2018) the largest share of Ireland's grocery market.
-Dunnes Stores, owned by a trust consisting of members of the family of its founder, Ben Dunne Snr, has 123 stores.
-Tesco Ireland, a subsidiary of Tesco plc, has 91 stores.
-Aldi and Lidl each have (as of May 2018) approximately an 11% share of the grocery market.
+Ireland has a number of supermarket chains.
+As of 2018, SuperValu had over 220 stores and the largest share of Ireland's grocery market at 22.3%.
+Dunnes Stores, owned by a trust consisting of members of the family of its founder, Ben Dunne Snr, had 123 stores and 21.9% market share in 2018.
+In the same period Tesco Ireland, a subsidiary of Tesco plc, had 91 stores and 22.2% of the market.
+Aldi and Lidl each had, as of May 2018, approximately an 11% share of the grocery market.
+By early 2025, Dunnes Stores reportedly had the largest share of the market (at 25%), followed by Tesco (24.1%), SuperValu (20.3%), Lidl (12.4%) and Aldi (10.7%).

-SuperValu and Tesco both have a significant online business.
+As of 2017, SuperValu and Tesco both had a significant online business.
+During the COVID-19 pandemic, Dunnes Stores also introduced online shopping and home delivery services.

 Marks and Spencer operates a small number of supermarket sites, including in Cork and Dublin.

 SPAR and Londis have a number of supermarket format franchise stores, with their Eurospar and Londis Plus formats.

 While there is much competition in the supermarket sector, it was formerly tempered by the Restrictive Practices (Groceries) Order 1987 (known as the "Groceries Order").
 This order made it illegal to sell any good below the invoice price.
-The order was instituted to prevent a price war along the lines which led to the collapse of the supermarket chain H Williams in 1987, and had the effect of banning cross-subsidy and loss leaders.
-In 2005, Micheal Martin, the then Minister for Enterprise, Trade and Employment announced that the Order would be revoked in early 2006.
+The order was instituted to prevent a price war along the lines which led to the collapse of the supermarket chain H Williams in 1987, and banned cross-subsidy and loss leaders.
+In 2005, Micheal Martin, the Minister for Enterprise, Trade and Employment announced that the Order would be revoked in early 2006.
 This was done via the enactment of the Competition (Amendment) Act 2006 in March 2006.